AdobeXD/plugin-samples/reference/scenegraph.md

 <a name="GraphicNode+stroke"></a>

 ### *graphicNode.stroke : <code>?Color</code>*
 The stroke color applied to this shape, if any.
-If there is no stroke applied, this property may be null _or_ `strokeEnabled` may be false.
+If this property is null _or_ `strokeEnabled` is false, no stroke is drawn.
+Freshly created nodes have no stroke by default.
+Artboard objects ignore stroke settings.

 **Kind**: instance property of [<code>GraphicNode</code>](#GraphicNode)
 **Example**